sriramprog/RAG-based-FinTech-Chatbot/README.md

 2. Preserve context across sections and pages
 3. Provide answers that are traceable back to source documents

-# Basic Retrieval-Augmented Generation (RAG) Pipeline
+### Methodology
 <img width="2587" height="2338" alt="basic rag pipeline" src="https://github.com/user-attachments/assets/825e99ff-5f56-4acc-a37a-6dc5045fed0c" />

-This diagram above illustrates a standard Retrieval-Augmented Generation (RAG) workflow, divided into two main stages: Data Indexing and Data Retrieval & Generation.
+This diagram above illustrates a standard and basic Retrieval-Augmented Generation (RAG) workflow, accompanied by an overview of what each step is and why it is done.

-1. Data Indexing

-In the indexing stage, source documents are prepared for retrieval:
-- Documents are loaded from external sources (e.g., PDFs).
-- The text is split into smaller chunks to preserve context while enabling efficient search.
+Step 1: Document Ingestion & Parsing

+In the ingestion stage, the system processes both scanned and digitally generated financial PDFs to prepare them for downstream retrieval and question answering.
+Documents are loaded directly from file uploads and inspected to determine whether text is machine-readable or requires OCR processing.

+For scanned documents, OCR is applied to extract textual content while preserving layout structure where possible.
+This step ensures that key financial information embedded in tables, disclosures, and multi-page forms is converted into a usable text representation suitable for semantic indexing.

+This ingestion and parsing process is performed once per document and serves as the foundation for all subsequent retrieval and generation steps.

+Step 2: Chunking, Embeddings & Vector Storage

+After parsing, document text is segmented into semantically meaningful chunks to balance contextual completeness with retrieval efficiency.
+Chunking strategies are designed to minimize context fragmentation while ensuring that relevant sections can be independently retrieved in response to user queries.

-- Each chunk is converted into a vector embedding, capturing its semantic meaning.
-- These embeddings are stored in a vector database, which serves as the searchable knowledge store.
+Each chunk is transformed into a vector embedding that captures its semantic meaning.
+These embeddings are stored in a vector database, enabling similarity-based search across all document content.
+The vector store acts as a persistent knowledge layer, allowing relevant document sections to be retrieved dynamically at query time.

-This stage is performed once per document (or whenever documents change).
+This step establishes the searchable representation of the document corpus used throughout the system.

-2. Data Retrieval & Generation
+Step 3: Retrieval & Answer Generation

-In the query stage, user questions are answered using the indexed data:
-- A user query is embedded into the same vector space as the document chunks.
-- The vector database performs similarity search to retrieve the top-K most relevant chunks.
+When a user submits a question, the query is converted into a vector embedding and compared against stored document embeddings using similarity search.
+The system retrieves the top-K most relevant chunks based on semantic similarity to the query.

-- The retrieved chunks are provided as context to a large language model (LLM).
-- The LLM generates a grounded response based on both the user query and the retrieved document context.
+The retrieved chunks are combined with the user’s question to construct a prompt that provides grounded context to a large language model (LLM).
+The LLM then generates a response that is informed by both the query and the retrieved document content, reducing hallucinations and improving factual accuracy.

-3. Why RAG?
+This retrieval-augmented generation process ensures that answers are directly anchored to source material rather than relying solely on the model’s prior knowledge.

+Step 4: Evaluation & Iteration

+To improve system reliability, the pipeline is iteratively evaluated across different query types, document structures, and retrieval configurations.
+Query phrasing, chunk size, overlap, and top-K retrieval parameters are tested to understand their impact on answer relevance and completeness.

+Generated responses are assessed for faithfulness to source documents, coverage of relevant information, and failure modes such as partial context retrieval or incorrect grounding.
+Based on these observations, segmentation strategies, routing logic, and model selection are refined to improve overall system performance.

+This iterative evaluation process helps transition the system from a baseline RAG implementation to a more robust, production-oriented design.

+**Why RAG?**
 By grounding LLM responses in retrieved source content, RAG improves:
 - Factual accuracy
 - Explainability (answers can be traced back to source chunks)
 - Domain adaptability without retraining the model

-This pipeline forms the foundation for scalable, document-aware question-answering systems.

-### Methodology
-Step 1: Document Ingestion & Parsing
-- Processed scanned and digital financial PDFs
-- Applied OCR where necessary to extract machine-readable text

-Step 2: Chunking, Embeddings & Vector Storage
-- Split documents into semantically meaningful chunks
-- Generated embeddings and stored them in a vector database for retrieval

-Step 3: Retrieval & Answer Generation
-- Retrieved top-K relevant chunks based on query similarity
-- Constructed prompts combining user queries with retrieved context
-- Generated responses using an LLM grounded in document content

-Step 4: Evaluation & Iteration
-- Tested query phrasing, chunking strategies, and retrieval parameters
-- Evaluated answer quality, faithfulness, and failure cases
-- Iterated on segmentation, routing, and model selection

 ### Skills
 - Retrieval-Augmented Generation (RAG)